sitetester/wasm-to-websocket/README.md

 It's a Rust library that compiles to Wasm and exports a function `wsPing(endpoint: string, message: string): Promise<string>` (Typescript syntax)

-It establishes a web socket connection to some "endpoint" and send the text message, receive a message, and return its content.
+This function establishes a web socket connection to some "endpoint" and send the text message, receive a message, and return its content.

 Check `/client/README.md` `Running test` section on how to run relevant tests.